Securities & Insurance Expert Witness

 Bob Lawson brings more than four decades of continuous, hands-on industry experience to FINRA proceedings, informed by his ongoing roles as a Chief Compliance Officer, investment fiduciary with discretionary authority, and Chair-qualified FINRA arbitrator and mediator.

-He serves as President and Chief Compliance Officer of Barrington Capital Management, Inc., a registered investment adviser he founded in 1988, and as Managing Principal of Barrington Financial Consulting Group, Inc., a nationwide securities litigation consulting firm.
+He serves as President and Chief Compliance Officer of Barrington Capital Management, Inc., a registered investment adviser he founded in 1988, and as Founder and President of Barrington Financial Consulting Group, Inc., a nationwide securities litigation consulting firm.

 The Active Practitioner Advantage